Special Programs of Study

 - Financial obligations must be fulfilled.

-- Transfer students must complete one full regular semester of study at Bryant University to establish a GPA prior to applying for a study abroad semester program.
+- Transfer students must complete one full regular term of study at Bryant University to establish a GPA prior to applying for a study abroad semester program.
 Transfer students are eligible to apply for the SIE program during their first academic year at Bryant University.

 The Honors Program